 Online Master of Health Care Innovation

 The University of Pennsylvania offers an online master's degree in Health Care Innovation for those aspiring to improve health care.
 Designed by the Department of Medical Ethics and Health Policy, the Master of Health Care Innovation (MHCI) connects working health care professionals worldwide to lead change.
-Attend a Virtual Info Session to learn more about the degree.
+Sign up for the next Virtual Info Session on January 16 to learn more about the degree.

 Improve Health Care Through Innovation

 The need to improve health care is evident.
 The opportunities for change are myriad.
 Yet the path from today’s health care to tomorrow’s is not clear.
 Forging it requires knowledge and skills you likely did not figure out on the job, gain in medical school, or find in an MBA or MHA curriculum.
 How will you learn?